Shwetabh06/MediCure-eCommerce/README.md

 # MediCure eCommerce Platform

-> eCommerce platform for medicines built with the MERN stack & Redux.
+> eCommerce platform for different medicines built with the MERN stack & Redux.

 ## Features